lambdaclass/concrete/docs/PROOF_OBLIGATIONS_REGISTER.md

 ### G-02 (spec drift gate)

-The new trust gate from commit `f371cc1`.
-Verified end-to-end during development: deliberately drifted `ringNewExpr` (changed head=0 to head=99 in the spec, updated the theorem consistently so the Lean kernel still accepted it), confirmed the gate fired:
+The trust gate from commit `f371cc1`, with a **checked-in regression** under `tests/programs/adversarial_spec_drift/test_drift.con` that exercises it every CI build:

+- `simple_add(a, b: i32) -> i32 { return a + b; }` extracts
+  to `binOp .add (var a) (var b)`.
+- The registry's `body_fingerprint` matches the current source (so the existing `staleFingerprint` check does NOT fire).
+- The registered Lean spec is `Concrete.Proof.driftTestSpec =
+  .lit (.int 42)` — deliberately wrong.
+- CI asserts the gate produces the diagnostic
-    error: spec drift for 'fixed_capacity.ring_new' —
-      registered spec 'Concrete.Proof.ringNewExpr' (via
+  `spec drift for 'test_drift.simple_add' — registered spec 'Concrete.Proof.driftTestSpec' (via Concrete.Proof.specs)
-      Concrete.Proof.specs) does not match the source-
+  does not match the source-extracted PExpr` AND downgrades obligation status from `proved` to `stale`.
-      extracted PExpr; the theorem 'ring_new_correct' is
-      about a different function than the source.

-Totals dropped from "2 proved, 0 stale" to "1 proved, 1
+If either link breaks (the gate stops detecting drift, or the status pipeline stops downgrading), the test fails.
+This is the regression that prevents future commits from silently bypassing the gate.

-stale" — `ring_new` correctly reclassified.
-Reverted; report back to clean.
-The gate is in code, exercised by 9 attached proofs every CI build with zero false positives.
+In production: exercised by 11 attached proofs every CI build (parse_validate's 3, crypto_verify's 4, fixed_capacity's 4)
+with zero false positives.
+The fixture is the 12th entry in `Concrete.Proof.specs` and is the only one where the spec deliberately doesn't match the source.

 ## What's NOT yet in this register (intentional)